 My sister, Mary Klaff, was with her husband, Harry, visiting their daughter in the Bay Area and Mary sent me a video of this green-backed bird with a red head.
 She wanted to know “What is that squawking bird in the tall trees around San Francisco?”
-With some research on the internet, reports abounded with stories of small parrots (parakeet) that had escaped their cages, and taken to the air.
+With some research on the internet, reports abounded with stories of small parrots (parakeets) that had escaped their cages, and taken to the air.
 Urban legend is that the first surviving pair was freed from a bird lover’s cage.
-Over the years the birds have bred with other sub-species to create a hybrid Cherry-Headed Conure.
+Over the years the birds have bred with each other and with other sub-species to create a hybrid, dubbed the Cherry-Headed Conure.

 Sometimes called the red-masked parakeet (Psittacara erythrogenys), the cherry-headed conure is a medium-sized parrot from Ecuador and Peru.
-It is a popular pet, primarily because of it’s “talking.”
+It is a popular pet around the world, primarily because of it’s “talking.”
 Many bird lovers consider it the best talker of the parrot and conure families.

 Red-masked parakeets coloring is remarkable.
 It has a bright green body, elegant green wings and a mostly red head.
 Also the bird has an elongated pale yellow eye-ring that is conspicuous and distinctive.
 When the conure is in flight you notice that it also has lesser and median underwing coverts that are red.
 Splotches of red on its neck and legs, it is a beautifully colored species.
 Many people say that they do not see the bird first, but they hear it.
 It’s call is a two syllabled squawk that is harsh and very loud.

 There are many feral species of these birds in Florida and California, as my sister discovered.
 Their wide distribution and popularity as pets contributes to their successful introduction in other areas.
 Once released in fair climates they seem to thrive as exotic feral birds, filling a niche that had not been invaded by falcons and other predators.
 The Cherry-Headed Conures are seen in San Francisco on Telegraph Hill and in Golden Gate Park, so keep your eyes and ears ready for them when you are in the city.